Lol3rrr/hc-vault/README.md

 # hc-vault
 A rust library to interact with hashicorp vault

+## Introduction
+This crate allows you to easily interact with Hashicorp's Vault, by giving you easy to configure and use Auth-Methods and also having the most used Secret-Backends already in the crate as modules, while also allowing for custom Requests to Vault for currently not added Backends or custom Backends.

 ## Example
 ### Obtaining a new Session using approle-auth
 ```rust